 You should now see the sequence of requested models being executed in the Equations window.
-To view the model comparison table, type which then produces the updated results table:
+To view the model comparison table, type

 ► mcomp

 Suppose we decided to recode a variable, e.g., turning standlrt into a binary variable.
 We can recode the variable and reanalyse and the model comparison table will get reformed.